MoonstoneStudios/WakaSkies/README.md

 - `Tests/` - A directory full of API and ModelBuilder tests.

 # Important
 This app has only been tested on a Windows computer.
+I am not a verified Apple developer either so it may not work at all on MacOS.
+But, a website release is planned so stay tuned!

+# Roadmap/Ideas for future releases
+- Website release is planned.
+- Add more settings in 1.1.0 release
+- UI redesign?
+- Music???

 ### Image/Icon Credits:
 - [Home icons created by Dave Gandy - Flaticon](https://www.flaticon.com/free-icons/home)